|Nutrition Facts (per serving)|

 Maakouda batata are Moroccan potato cakes or fritters.
 They're a popular street food in Morocco, where they might be eaten plain or used as a sandwich filler in wedges of Moroccan khobz.
 They can also be served as an appetizer or as a side.

-This version is well-seasoned with sauteed onions, garlic, cilantro, and cumin.
-Turmeric is optional – use it if you'd like to add appetizing color to the potato cakes.
+This version is well-seasoned with sautéed onions, garlic, cilantro, and cumin.
+Turmeric is optional.
+Use it if you'd like to add appetizing color to the potato cakes.

-- 1 small onion, finely chopped
+1 small onion, finely chopped

-- 3 or 4 cloves garlic, pressed
+3 cloves garlic, pressed

-- 1 1/2 tablespoons cumin
+1 1/2 tablespoons ground cumin

-1 teaspoon turmeric (optional)
+1 teaspoon turmeric

-1/4 cup chopped cilantro
+1/4 cup coarsely chopped cilantro

-- 2 eggs, beaten
+2 large eggs, beaten

-- olive oil, for frying
+Olive oil, for frying